Mycoplasma Hominis - Cause, Symptoms, Testing & Treatment

 2. Chlamydia trachomatis: Chlamydia trachomatis is one of the most common bacterial STIs worldwide.
 It can cause infections in the genital tract, leading to symptoms such as urethritis, cervicitis, pelvic inflammatory disease, and in some cases, infertility.

-3. Neisseria gonorrhoeae: Neisseria gonorrhoeae is the bacterium responsible for gonorrhoea, another common bacterial STI.
+3. Neisseria gonorrhoeae: Neisseria gonorrhoeae is the bacterium responsible for gonorrhea, another common bacterial STI.
 It primarily affects the mucous membranes of the genital tract but can also infect the rectum, throat, and eyes.
 Symptoms may include discharge, painful urination, and sometimes, can lead to complications such as pelvic inflammatory disease.

 4. Trichomonas vaginalis: Trichomonas vaginalis is a protozoan parasite that causes trichomoniasis, a common STI.
 It infects the urogenital tract and can cause symptoms such as vaginal itching, abnormal discharge, and pain during urination or sexual intercourse.

-6. Candida spp.: Candida spp., particularly Candida albicans, can cause yeast infections in both men and women.
+6. Candida spp: Candida spp., particularly Candida albicans, can cause yeast infections in both men and women.
 Symptoms include itching, burning, and a thick white discharge.

 What are the complications of Mycoplasma hominis